Exemption based on VAT

 Example :

-The turnover threshold (turnover threshold) above which the company is no longer subject to the VAT exemption scheme is different depending on the nature of the activity carried out:
+The turnover threshold (turnover threshold) above which the company is no longer subject to the VAT exemption regime is different depending on the nature of the activity carried out.

 Répondez aux questions successives et les réponses s’afficheront automatiquement